-Moreover, do you know exactly what to do if you find a stray cat?
+Do you know exactly what to do if you find a stray cat?

 So Should You Feed Stray Cats?

-If there’s an ordinance in your area that says you can’t, then the answer is NO. But on other cases, our answer to the above question is a NOT a resounding yes!
+If there’s an ordinance in your area that says you can’t, then the answer is a resounding NO. In other cases, our answer to the above question is NOT a resounding yes!
 This is a controversial issue and there are numerous people both for and against feeding strays.

 Before Feeding a Stray Cat